pierre-haessig/solarhome-control-bench/data/README.md

 In particular the 30 preceding days are a good starting point:

 ![daily trajectories for month before 2011-11-28 ](daily_traj_M-1-2011-11-28.png)

+This past data can be used to create scenarios for a stochastic MPC for example.

 ### Basic forecast data